-Securities may also be considered for early inclusion in other significant cases, including but not limited to those resulting from a large additional offering of an already listed security or from a consolidation or restructuring in the industry giving rise to a large new company.
+Securities may also be considered for early inclusion in other significant cases, including but not limited to those resulting from mergers and acquisitions giving rise to a large new company or a large primary or secondary public offering of an already listed security.
 Such cases will be treated in the same way as IPOs of significant size.

 For further details on the rules on IPOs and other early inclusions in the MSCI Equity Indices, please refer to the methodology book of each MSCI Index since each MSCI Index has its own separate index construction and maintenance methodology.
-In the case of the MSCI Global Investable Market Indices, please refer to the following sections of the MSCI Global Investable Market Indices.
+In the case of the MSCI Global Investable Market Indices, please refer to the following sections of the MSCI Global Investable Market Indices Methodology.

-• Rules on early inclusions of IPOs and other early inclusions

-See Section "Corporate Events Affecting Non-Index Constituents"

-• Rules on inclusion of new companies to the Market Investable Equity Universes (including IPOs that were not added earlier) at the Semi-Annual Index Reviews

-See Section "Updating the Market Investable Equity Universes"

-• Rules on inclusion of new securities with a FIF lower than 0.15 (including IPOs that were not added earlier) at Semi-Annual Index Reviews

-See Section "Global Minimum Foreign Inclusion Factor Requirement"

-• Rules on additions of significant new companies to the Standard Index (including large IPOs that were not added earlier) at Quarterly Index Reviews

-See Section "Quarterly Index Review of Addition of Companies Currently not constituents of the Investable Market Indices"
+- Rules on early inclusions of IPOs and other early inclusions - See Section "Corporate Events Affecting Non-Index Constituents" - Rules on inclusion of new companies to the Market Investable Equity Universes (including IPOs that were not added earlier) at the Semi-Annual Index Reviews - See Section "Updating the Market Investable Equity Universes" - Rules on inclusion of new securities with a FIF lower than 0.15 (including IPOs that were not added earlier) at Semi-Annual Index Reviews - See Section "Global Minimum Foreign Inclusion Factor Requirement" - Rules on additions of significant new companies to the Standard Index (including large IPOs that were not added earlier) at Quarterly Index Reviews - See Section "Quarterly Index Review of Addition of Companies Currently not constituents of the Investable Market Indices"